 Do you tend to withdraw from a partner as soon as things start to get deep?
 Do you find your relationships tend to stay on the surface?
 If the thought of intimately connecting with a partner makes you uncomfortable, it’s a sign that it’s time to find out why you may have a fear of intimacy.
 To build a healthy, happy, relationship, it takes a certain level of intimacy to be able to grow and trust in a partnership.

-Let’s look at a few common reasons why intimacy can be so downright terrifying.
+Let’s look at a few common reasons why emotional and physical intimacy can be so downright terrifying.

 Your brain may be wired to avoid intimacy.
 As infants, we develop something called an “attachment style” which stems from the bond between a child and a primary caregiver.

 When we are babies, we express our needs (needs for hunger, sleep, safety, etc.) by crying or interacting with a primary caregiver or parent.
 Over time, we learn whether our needs will be met with warmth and consistency, with a negative emotion like anger or irritation, or with inconsistent responses.
 Sometimes, our needs aren’t met at all.
 As this cycle of expressing and responding to our needs is repeated thousands of times in those first few years of life, we make powerful connections in our brains that tell us what relationships mean to us.

 We essentially learn whether it is safe and comfortable to depend on others, or whether it is better to keep a distance because our needs are never met in a positive way.
 A child who has needs that are rarely met, or are met with negative emotion or consequences, will often develop an avoidant attachment style.
 This style will make you feel very uncomfortable with intimate relationships, and your brain will react in ways that keep you distanced from your partners.